War in Darfur: International Criminal Court

 Al-Bashir was the first incumbent head of state charged with crimes under the Rome Statute.
 He rejected the charges and said, "Whoever has visited Darfur, met officials and discovered their ethnicities and tribes ... will know that all of these things are lies."

 It is expected that al-Bashir will not face trial in The Hague until he is apprehended in a nation which accepts ICC jurisdiction, as Sudan is not a party to the Rome Statute, which it signed but did not ratify.
 Payam Akhavan, a professor of international law at McGill University in Montreal and a former war crimes prosecutor, says although he may not go to trial, "He will effectively be in prison within the Sudan itself...Al-Bashir now is not going to be able to leave the Sudan without facing arrest."
 The Prosecutor warned that authorities could arrest the President if he enters international airspace.
 The Sudanese government has announced that the Presidential plane would be accompanied by jet fighters.
 However, the Arab League announced solidarity with al-Bashir.
 Since the warrant, he has visited Qatar and Egypt.
 The African Union also condemned the charges.

-Some analysts think that the ICC indictment is counterproductive and harms the peace process.
-Only days after the ICC indictment, al-Bashir expelled 13 international aid organizations from Darfur and disbanded three domestic aid organizations.
-In the aftermath of the expulsions, conditions in the displaced camps deteriorated.
-Previous ICC indictments, such as the arrest warrants of the LRA leadership in the ongoing war in northern Uganda, were also accused of harming peace processes by criminalizing one side of a war.